HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - ==Forget the money for a bit.
 Develop your value and practice offering it to others *without expectation* of anything in return.==
 ### The niche
 > It is You — but at scale.
 Curate your product with the same care and attention as if ***you*** were the intended customer.
 Your niche within a niche can be the most obscure thing imaginable, as long as it makes you and your audience passionate.
+- Specific knowledge is knowledge that you cannot be trained for.
+If society can train you, it can train someone else, and replace you.
 - It is so important to identify the ***need*** in the market.
 You can't just simply open a business to "do what you love" or "doing what you're good at". ==Your expertise must converge with the demands in the market.
 Your products exist to solve those needs==.
 - ==_**Be their savior**_==.
 Be the Guide, *not* the Guru.
 The goal here is to document what _you_ do, not what you think everyone else should do.
 Remember to always keep the _need_ prioritized:
 	- When hundreds of people get into a business solely because they know how or want to (not need based), you get put into commoditization position: price wars haggling over a few dollars.